Adam W. Snyder: Black Hawk War and political career

-Snyder served as a member of the Illinois Senate in 1830 and was reelected in 1832.
+In December 1830, Snyder won a special election for Illinois Senate to fill the seat of Risdon Moore Jr. who died before the 2nd session of his term started.
+He was reelected in 1832.
 During the Black Hawk War he served as a captain in the Illinois militia.
 During the war he was involved as a commander at the first Battle of Kellogg's Grove.
 He moved to Belleville, Illinois in 1833 where he was an unsuccessful candidate for election in 1834 to the 24th United States Congress.
 Adam Wilson Snyder was eventually elected as a Democrat to the 25th U.S. Congress and served from March 4, 1837–March 3, 1839.
 He was not a candidate for renomination in 1838.

 Following his time in national office Snyder was again elected to the Illinois Senate in 1840 but resigned in 1841.
 He was nominated as a candidate for Governor of Illinois, but died in Belleville before the election.
 He was interred in nearby Green Mount Cemetery.